pulseshift/ui5-lib-visualization/README.md

 ## Usage

-There are two options how to use the chart library in your UI5 project, depending of the boilerplate you are using.
+There are two options how to use the chart library in your UI5 project, depending of the project boilerplate you are using.

 ### a) projects based on [OpenUI5 Starter Kit](https://github.com/pulseshift/openui5-gulp-starter-kit)